bakins/minikube-prometheus-demo/README.md

 We are going to install the monitoring components into a "monitoring" namespace.
-While this is not necessary, it does show "best practices" in organizing applications by namespace rather than deploying eveything into the default namespace.
+While this is not necessary, it does show "best practices" in organizing applications by namespace rather than deploying everything into the default namespace.

 First, create the monitoring namespace: `kubectl create -f